Octophin/scute/readme.md

 ```

-* key (string) - The name of the action that will be called (called as `action__actionName(deviceID)`).
+* key (string) - The name of the hook that will be called (called as `action__actionName(deviceID)`).

 * label (string) - Friendly name shown on the button.
 * order (number) - Order the button should appear.
 Lower numbers go first.

-These actions will be shown as buttons which will, on being pressed run a python function with the naming convention of `action__actionName` passing in the device ID.
+These actions will be shown as buttons which will, on being pressed, run a hook with the naming convention of `action__actionName` passing in the device ID.

 ## Configuration management